USCIS Background Security Checks

 Fingerprint checks are performed by the FBI's Criminal Justice Information Services (CJIS) located in West Virginia.
 People are often confused, but it is important to note that FBI fingerprint check is completely different from the FBI name check, which is conducted by the National Name Check Program in Washington DC.

-An applicant will receive a fingerprint notice from the USCIS soon after submitting an immigration petition.
+An applicant will receive a fingerprint notice from the USCIS soon after properly filing an immigration petition.
 The notice contains an appointment date, time and location (usually an Application Support Center - ASC) where the applicant needs to have his/her finger prints, signature and digital photo taken.
 The information is then electronically transmitted to the CJIS to check for any criminal records, using the FBI's Integrated Automated Fingerprint Identification System (IAFIS).

 This is another quick process, and result is usually sent back to the USCIS within a couple of days.